 Firstly, when you make this dough for the first time you’ll think that it’ll never come together.
 The eggs don’t seem to be interested in bonding with the roux you’ve carefully made in the pot.
 But don’t give up!
 Keep on beating it together and suddenly you’ll see it form a beautifully smooth mass.

 Secondly, the oil you’re using for frying, if that ain’t hot enough, your churros will soak up too much fat and become soggy.
 Make sure it’s at 180°C, and that it stays there while your churros are frying.
 The outside of the churros will crisp up quickly, not letting the oil penetrate to the inside, so the inside will pretty much steam itself and become light and fluffy.

 The toffee sauce

 While I do like the traditional dark chocolate sauce you dip churros in, I chose to mix it up a little bit and make a toffee sauce, flavoured with white chocolate.
-Thought it better complemented the garam masala the churros are coated.
+Thought it better complemented the garam masala the churros are coated with.
 The good thing about the sauce is that it microwaves beautifully.
 You can make it ahead, and when it becomes too stiff to dip your churros in, just pop it in the microwave for a few seconds, give it a stir, and voila, it’s ready again!